katreinhart/push-it/README.md

 <img src="https://cdn.pbrd.co/images/H5wLpOr.png" width="250" alt="history" />

 ## Installation
-If you want to run this app locally, you will need Xcode 9 running on a Mac.
+If you want to run this app locally, you will need Xcode 9 running on a Mac (OS 10.12 or later).
 - Fork and clone this repository to your local Xcode projects directory.
 - Open the PUSH_IT.xcworkspace file
 - Select an iPhone from the emulator list (designed with 6/7/8 screen sizes in mind)
 - Build and run the project.
 - Create a login at the prompt or use test user login credentials: ```test@example.com password```

+If you want to run it on your own hardware, you will need an iPhone running iOS 11.
+You will also need to allow apps from my developer certificate in your device's Settings -> General -> Profiles & Device Management.

+If you would like to be placed on the list to beta test the app when I release it in Test Flight, please contact me at kat.reinhart@gmail.com or via Twitter @katreinhart.